Riyajain15/Hr-Dashboard/README.md

 # Hr-Dashboard
-In this Guided project i have taken a sample HR data of Awesome Chocolateand created a stunning dashboards using Power BI.
+In this Guided project i have taken a sample HR data of Awesome Chocolate and created a stunning dashboards using Power BI.
 Some of the steps i performed before building the dashboard are:

 ◈ Loading data into Power BI and cleaning it with Power Query ◈ Creating HR metrics like headcount, avg. leave balance, avg. salary etc. with Power Pivot